enkidevs/curriculum/lua/roblox-studio/beginner-scripting-on-studio/functions-and-methods-ii.md

 --the Destroy method deletes the baseplate.
 ```

-These built-in functions can be found in the object browser.
+These built-in functions can be found in the object browser, that show all objects and instances available.

 ![object-browser-simple-infographic](https://img.enkipro.com/a6647a6fa5097bd5111f6105e1b9e807.png)